rust-ceramics/moldocs/README.md

 Material is the resource used in this library.

 ## <a name="composition">Composition
-Composition is the standard on how to use Materials in combination.
+Composition is how to use Materials in combination.

 ## <a name="casting">Casting
 Casting is what to implement this library.